nomadbsd/handbook/handbook.md

 <a name="disablegfxmenu"></a>
 ### Disabling the graphics driver menu
-If you are sure the autodetection of your graphics card works, and there is no need for VESA or SCFB, you can disable the menu by adding
+If you want to disable the graphics driver menu, add

 `initgfx_menu="NO"` to `/etc/rc.conf`.

+By default, `initgfx` will try autodetection, but you can instead define a default driver to use by setting `initgfx_default` to `"scfb"` or `"vesa"` in `/etc/rc.conf`.

 <a name="disableinitgfx"></a>
 ### Disabling automatic graphics driver setup